Howard drove in the game-winning run while Houck tossed 5.2 innings in win

-Despite a slight set-back while transitioning to the SEC last season, 2012 was a memorable season for the Tiger skipper as he won his 600th career game - a 5-0 decision over Texas in the first round of the Big 12 Tournament - all while winning his first ever Big 12 Championship and guiding Mizzou to its eighth NCAA Tournament in 10 seasons.
-With his 622 career wins at Mizzou, Jamieson will enter year two in the SEC with the most career wins at his current school among active SEC head coaches.
+Despite a slight set-back while transitioning to the SEC over the last two seasons, 2012 was a memorable season for the Tiger skipper as he won his 600th career game - a 5-0 decision over Texas in the first round of the Big 12 Tournament - all while winning his first ever Big 12 Championship and guiding Mizzou to its eighth NCAA Tournament in 10 seasons.
+With his 642 career wins at Mizzou, Jamieson will enter year three in the SEC with the most career wins at his current school among active SEC head coaches.

 A native of Columbia, Jamieson grew up attending several Tigers' games.
 After his playing days at the University of New Orleans, he spent six seasons on the UNO coaching staff before returning to Columbia in 1988 where he was an assistant coach under McArtor for six seasons before becoming head coach following the 1994 season.
 Since taking over at MU, the Tigers were a force to reckon with in the Big 12 Conference as well as nationally; recording at least 30 wins in 14 of the last 19 seasons.
 Mizzou won at least 35 games in seven-consecutive years between 2003-2009, advancing to the NCAA Tournament in each of those seven years.
 MU was one of just 14 teams in the nation that advance to the NCAA Tournament in each of those years.
 The Tigers have played in eight NCAA Regionals under Jamieson.